pvbouwel/puppet-tomcat/README.md

 *remove_examples*: Whether or not to remove the Tomcat examples under webapps.
 Default: true

-*templates*: A hash of configuration templates to process and install - see below
+*templates*: A hash of templates. if an entry is placed for one of the templates, the passed template is used instead of the template supplied in modules.
+Each template in the templates directory can be replaced by creating an entry for the name.

 *ulimit_nofile*: The maximum number of open file descriptors the java process is allowed.
 Default is '$(ulimit -H -n)' which sets the value to the hard